MStylesMS/ParadoxFX/docs/MQTT_API.md

 ```

 **Behavior:**
-- Sends DPMS wake signal to all connected displays
+- **Screen zones only**: Sends DPMS wake signal to the target monitor for this zone
-- Displays return to active state immediately
+- **Audio zones**: Command is ignored (no screen to control)
-- If no media is currently playing, displays show the configured default image
+- Display returns to active state immediately
-- All connected displays wake simultaneously
+- If no media is currently playing, display shows the configured default image

 **Examples:**